LukeRouleau/Toy-Blockchain/README.md

  # Future work:
  Transaction Validation Mechanism as well as productionizing your Blockchain so that you don't have to cal everything manually and it becomes a simple-to-use system

+ I also want to use Tornado as my Python web server of choice next time.
+Flask causes many headaches.